mamewotoko/podplayer/README.md

 TODO
 ----------
 * fix a bug that when only one episode is registered, list is in tap to refresh mode after loaded
+* use ListActivity?
+* use database to manage loaded episodes
 * add UI to add podcast URL
     * Web browser displays text/xml as content (I want intent...)
 * support native player